-- Ensure business viability by preventing or reacting to operational crises resulting from the inadequate availability, supply, or quality of water or water-dependent inputs in a specific location: - Retain their local legal or social license to operate, or gain competitive advantage, by demonstrating to interested parties and customers that they use and share a precious natural resource responsibly, with minimal impacts on communities or ecosystems; - Assure investors, financiers, and other stakeholders that water risks, particularly those occurring beyond the factory fence line, are adequately addressed; or - Uphold corporate values and commitments related to sustainable development by contributing to the well-being of communities and the health of ecosystems and catchments in which they operate.
+- Ensure business viability by preventing or reacting to operational crises resulting from the inadequate availability, supply, or quality of water or water-dependent inputs in a specific location; - Retain their local legal or social license to operate, or gain competitive advantage, by demonstrating to interested parties and customers that they use and share a precious natural resource responsibly, with minimal impacts on communities or ecosystems; - Assure investors, financiers, and other stakeholders that water risks, particularly those occurring beyond the factory fence line, are adequately addressed; or - Uphold corporate values and commitments related to sustainable development by contributing to the well-being of communities and the health of ecosystems and catchments in which they operate.

-Collective action is desirable (and likely necessary) when the ability to produce these outcomes is not possible through unilateral action.
+Collective action is desirable (and likely necessary) when the ability to produce these outcomes is not possible through internal or unilateral action.
 A company's capacity to engage externally will often be linked to its state of water stewardship practice.
-Company stewardship efforts commonly begin with a focus on internal operations, seeking to optimize water use and reduce direct operational impacts on water resources.
-Such operational efforts will typically fall solely or substantially under direct company control and depend minimally, if at all, on outside parties.
-If these efforts effectively manage direct operational water-related risks or meet company stewardship expectations, the resultant need for collective action will typically be quite low.
-At the same time, even if you are optimizing your own water use and minimizing your impacts on others, the presence of challenges in your watershed can result in local communities, NGOs, or global consumers becoming hostile to your activities or brand.
-This may happen particularly in catchments where broader social norms and quality-of-life standards are not being achieved.
-Such challenges may be based on real water problems or be associated with perceived privilege, a situation that can place pressure on your social and legal licenses to operate and create a need to consider engagement outside your direct operations.
+The CEO Water Mandate's Corporate Water Disclosure Guidelines1 puts forth a framework for how corporate water management efforts typically evolve and mature over time.
+It suggests that company water stewardship efforts commonly begin with a focus on internal operations, seeking to optimize water use and reduce direct operational impacts (e.g., pollution) on water resources.
+Such efforts to improve operational performance often fall solely or substantially under direct company control and depend minimally, if at all, on external parties.
+If these efforts effectively manage operational water-related risks or meet company stewardship objectives, the resultant need for collective action will typically be quite low.
+However, over time, companies begin to explore further activities, such as assessing the basin context in which they operate and developing comprehensive, company-wide water policies and strategies.
+As water management practices mature, companies often look to promote water stewardship throughout the value chain and to pursue collective action with external parties in regions of strategic interest.

 From the starting point of focusing on direct operations, and depending on the nature of the water risks and opportunities, a company may branch out along a number of pathways.
-It may go into its supply chain (where many companies find significant water-related risks or opportunities) or into the catchments in which direct operations or suppliers are situated.
+It may choose to focus on its supply chain (where many companies find significant water-related risks or opportunities) or target efforts in the catchments in which key facilities or suppliers are situated.
 In these contexts, a company typically has less control over water management risks and opportunities and must depend on the support of other parties to achieve water-related objectives.
-Figure 2 depicts the degree of company control within the three domains of water stewardship practice: direct operations; supplier operations; and catchments.
+Figure 2 depicts the degree of company control within the three domains of water stewardship practice: direct operations; supplier operations; and water resource management in catchments.